 Ok, so this may not be an issue at your house.
 At our house, it is.
 L- simply hated Singapore Math her last year of traditional school.
 She came home with tons of homework and didn’t understand most of the steps she was required to show.
 Oh, she understood how to get the answer, but she had no idea what they were doing in the book or what her teacher had taught her that day.
 And, she was stressed out by the timed daily drills.

-So, when I bought Horizon in the beginning of our homeschooling journey, it looked too much like another year of torture.
+So, when I bought Horizon at the beginning of our homeschooling journey, it looked too much like another year of torture.
 She was fried from so many “drill and kill” worksheets and I was exhausted from grading them.
 The tears began to flow as soon as the math books were opened and the morning usually dissolved into complete “meltdown mode” a few minutes later.

 The first day she picked up Life of Fred Apples she sat down and read the whole book, in-one-day.
 She answered every question and began to have confidence in herself and her math abilities.
 She blew through the first few books, as they were mostly review, and finally slowed down to a chapter a day in Life of Fred Dogs.